maybester/transforming-analyzing-data-in-SQL/QA.md

+## Part 4: Quanlity Assurance

+>QA.md file
+>
+>* Identify and describe your risk areas
+>* Develop and execute a QA process to address the risk areas identified, providing the SQL queries used to implement

-What are your risk areas?
+### What are your risk areas?
 Identify and describe them.

-QA Process:
+### QA Process:
-Describe your QA process and include the SQL queries used to execute it.

 # QA goals
 ## consistency